What’s the Difference Between Audit and Assurance? Let’s Break It Down!

 Why Are They Important?

 Both audit and assurance are like quality checks.
-They make sure:
+They help make sure everything is correct and trustworthy.

 Imagine buying a car.
 An audit is like checking the engine to make sure it’s working fine, and assurance is like making sure the entire car is safe and reliable.